Submitted by Philip Himanka, Not Only Barefoot LLC

 – You can add copper sulfate when you are mixing the glue in order to prevent thrush.

-I’ve also found very important when you are going to leave them glued for a longer time to consider this:
+I’ve also found it is very important when you are going to leave them glued for a longer time to consider this:

 – Leave the back of the foot open so the softer caudal tissue can be in contact with air.